OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 *(This example is superfluous as `repository.Users.GetCurrent()` wraps this common operation.)*

-## Loading in an octopus step {#Octopus.Client-Loadinginanoctopusstep}
+## Loading in an Octopus step {#Octopus.Client-Loadinginanoctopusstep}

-To use Octopus.Client from inside an octopus (for example in a script step, a package install script, or the script console) by loading it from the server or tentacle application directory.
+You can use Octopus.Client from inside Octopus (for example in a script step, a package install script, or the script console) by loading it from the server or Tentacle application directory.
 The credentials would still need to be supplied to establish the connection.
 For example:

 **PowerShell**